rachad-de/Mid-Term-Project-Ironhack/README.md

 Our dataset comes from Olist, E-Commerce public dataset.

-We are using a method to visualize, measure, and understand the data, by analysing several elements, such as sales, custumers, sellers, geolocation, reviews, deliery status, etc.
+We are going to visualize, measure, and understand the data, by analysing several elements, such as sales, custumers, sellers, geolocation, reviews, deliery status, etc.

 🗓️ Day 0